seL4/camkes-tool/docs/index.md

   CAmkES will detect these scenarios and operate on the reply cap in place to avoid extra syscalls.

-**--fspecialise-syscall-stubs**
-**--fno-specialise-syscall-stubs**

-> In a system involving many small procedural interfaces which are individually providing so-called microservices, the overhead of seL4's syscall entry stubs becomes perceptible.
-In pathological cases they can even become a performance bottleneck.
-With this option enabled, CAmkES detects these small interfaces and emits a custom assembly syscall entry stub.
-Due to the extra knowledge of the execution environment that CAmkES has, these stubs can actually induce even lower overhead than optimal generalised stubs.

 The following options are all related to verification of templates outputs.

 **--fprovide-tcb-caps**